AlisherJard/Immo_Eliza_ML/README.md

 ### 3. 🔄 📝 Model Selection and Application

-Select Appropriate Models
-Evaluate various machine learning models (e.g., Linear Regression, Decision Trees, Random Forest, Gradient Boosting) and select the one that makes the most sense for your data.
+Evaluate various machine learning models (Linear Regression, Multiple Regression, Decision Trees, Random Forest) and select the one that is most suitable for my data for web deployment.
-Train the selected model on the training data and apply it to the testing data.

 ### 🖥️ Model Evaluation